PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 `3 passed in 4.21s`.
 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed residual-MUL/CONCAT InstanceNormalization checkpoint moves the next three-Transpose tail to `passes/instance_norm_residual_mul_concat_layout.py`.
+It validates the direct decomposed core and bias, the first NCHW-to-NHWC bridge, one same-contract residual ADD, exactly two tail MUL branches, one multiplicity-preserving channel-axis CONCAT, and the final NCHW-to-NHWC bridge.
+The historical helper name mentions Conv, but the indexed owner intentionally preserves the actual legacy boundary: the former final-Transpose output may be a public output or feed any later graph-ordered consumers, with no required Conv operator.

+On success, all three Transposes are removed, the normalization and residual tail run in NHWC, both tail-MUL outputs and CONCAT metadata are permuted, the CONCAT axis changes from 1 to 3, and CONCAT directly produces the preserved final output name.
+Dynamic height, width, and channel signatures, downstream fan-out, repeated input slots, public outputs, and existing CONCAT option fields are retained.
+The common constant planner now accepts additional coefficient uses and plans both Mean axes, scale, bias, and both tail coefficients as one transaction.
+Shared constants update once, unrelated users receive a deterministic clone, and a late invalid tail coefficient can no longer leave earlier axes or affine constants partially modified.

+The owner requires exact producer, consumer multiplicity, graph-order, shape/signature, dtype, quantization, typed-permutation, output-renaming, and public-boundary contracts.
+It compares CONCAT inputs with `Counter`, uses one differential `ModelIRGraphIndex`, scans candidates in graph order with a 32-rewrite ceiling, prunes only after success, and synchronizes the Session `LayoutState`.
+Its former 501-line lowerer mutator is a 19-line dispatcher.
+All four production calls pass LayoutState, and the repeated normalization loop shares `residual_graph_index` with the preceding residual-ADD owner.

+Focused coverage includes thirty-two FLOAT16/FLOAT32 logical-equivalence variants across direct/produced main and residual sources, shared/separate and positive/negative/reversed Mean axes, commuted operands, scalar/NCHW/NHWC coefficients, and both CONCAT orders; three dynamic-signature cases; fan-out and repeated input slots; public final output; shared-constant cloning; one coefficient shared by all four affine uses; two-chain capped execution;
+fifty-seven transactional unsafe cases; clone collision; and preflight/no-index behavior.
+The new owner, adjacent five InstanceNorm owner groups, direct-builder characterizations, and ownership checks passed with `497 passed in 2.99s`.
+The full architecture suite passed with `178 passed in 54.41s`; thirteen selected InstanceNorm direct-builder tests passed with `13 passed, 742 deselected in 1.44s`; TensorFlow-import-blocked import, direct conversion, and `-cotof` passed sequentially with `3 passed in 4.22s`.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.